WeTransfer/WeTransfer-iOS-CI/README.md

             bitrise run <workflow_name>
 ```

 Doing so allows you to run Bitrise workflows locally which will even update the Danger messages in GitHub itself.
+It kind of mimics [this](https://github.com/danger/danger-js/blob/fe5f080b4a267012dd80a9d589faee3bd278dc18/source/ci_source/providers/Bitrise.ts) Bitrise representation using env variables.

 ## License
 WeTransfer-iOS-CI is available under the MIT license.
 See the LICENSE file for more info.